 Normally online shops specialise in a specific type of product or a range of products with similar sizes.
 This means that having a wide variety of package sizes will not always make sense.

-As tempting as it can look to use only one type of box, envelope or bag, there are two main reasons why avoiding this is a good choice for your business:
+As tempting as it can look to use only one type of box, envelope or bag, there are two main reasons why avoiding this is a smart move towards cheaper shipping rates:

 - Easiness to prepare orders.
 This will speed up the warehouse tasks since they won’t need to think about which kind of packaging to use for every shipment.
 There will be only one.